alovajs/alovajs.github.io/docs/contributing/01-overview.md

 ### Participate in community/PR review

 If you are interested in technical communication, then it may be more suitable for you to participate in more community communication.
-You can participate in the discussion of bugs and new features in Github issues, or in [Github Discussion](https://github.com/alovajs/alova/discussions) and Discord channels to answer questions for others, which allows you to communicate with people from all over the world, which is a very interesting thing.
+You can participate in the discussion of bugs and new features in Github issues, or in [Github Discussion](https://github.com/alovajs/alova/discussions), [Discord](https://discord.gg/S47QGJgkVb) or [QQ channel](https://pd.qq.com/s/1cdjx0nnw) to answer questions for others, which allows you to communicate with people from all over the world, which is a very interesting thing.

 At the same time, you can also participate in PR review in [pull request](https://github.com/alovajs/alova/pulls), which is also a topic of communication.